How do you make a great fireworks display and, most importantly, a safe one?

 Rip pieces in the length of the firework you are laying down.
 Place it evenly along the bottom of the piece.
 This will hold the firework firmly on the bottom.

 Remember that most fireworks have their concussive (or lift) charges on the bottom so that’s where the force is.
 It will also be the place where the more likely “bottom outs” (when the piece fires downward instead of upward) could happen.
 The tape also helps when you have fuses crossing it on the board because it will not allow the heat from one fuse to accidentally light another.

-This is a 500 gram cake secured to a very flimsy piece of cardboard and it’s able to be hung upside down.
 The PowerGrab & Metal tape work great together for ensuring your fireworks are secured down and won’t tip over or “bottom out”(which is when a firework discharges downward instead of upward).

 Next step… Zip it!

 Zipties are your best friend when it comes to safety & fireworks.
 We use several different sizes and colors.
 Yellow is the color we use the most because we can see it against red, green or white fuse.
 This helps us see if one slips.